drckf/paysage/README.md

 4. Clone this git repo
 5. Move into the directory with setup.py
 6. Run "pip3 install -e ."
-7. Make a new file ~/.matplotlib/matplotlibrc with the text "backend: TkAgg"
+7. Make a new file ~/.matplotlib/matplotlibrc with the text "backend: TkAgg".
+This fixes an issue with importing matplotlib in a virtual enviroment.
+Check out this [post](http://stackoverflow.com/questions/21784641/installation-issue-with-matplotlib-python) for more information.

 Running the examples requires a file mnist.h5 containing the MNIST dataset of handwritten images.
 The script download_mnist.py in the mnist/ folder will fetch the file from the web.